askdba/data-archival-lab/README.md

 ihsnlky/python:latest
 </code></pre>

-4) To start CDC process, create Kafka Topic and apply this one on Debezium container this debezium.json
-<pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
-curl -H 'Content-Type: application/json' debezium:8083/connectors --data "@debezium.json"
-</code></pre>

-All configurations set for shipment_db in PostgreSQL side.
-If you want to learn more detail about postgreSQL information, or if you want to migrate another table to Kafka, you can edit the debezium.json file in the Debezium container.
-If necessary, we can use the “*” option to migrate all tables instead of one table name.

-5) Create a table and insert some data to the PostgreSQL
+4) Create a table and insert some data to the PostgreSQL

 After all of the components are created, we need to connect PostgreSQL side and create the table which name is shipments and insert some data:
 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">